dandls/counterfactuals/README.md

 #> 1      0       0.08      0.92
 ```

-Now we examine which features need to be changed to achieve a predicted
+Now, we examine what needs to be changed in `x_interest` so that the
-probability of at least 50% for class `versicolor`.
+model predicts a probability of at least 50% for class `versicolor`.

-Here, we want to apply WhatIf, and since it is a classification task, we
+Here, we want to apply WhatIf and since it is a classification task, we
-initialize a `WhatIfClassif` object.
+create a `WhatIfClassif` object.

 ``` r
 wi_classif = WhatIfClassif$new(predictor, n_counterfactuals = 5L)